H4ml3t/transport-layer-refactoring-discussion/presentation/presentation.md

 2) High arrival latency

-Solution => daily deleting current Parquet/Avro month folder (if size allows it) and re-converting it again
+Solution => to delete current converted month folder and to re-convert it again (daily)

 !